Welcome to the front line of human evolution.

 Together, we're redefining "normal."

-MORE ABOUT AMANDA
+MORE ABOUT FULLER

 I love racing cars, strategic swearing, wild music, moving in a vigorous fashion, judicious drinking, observing the many faces of God, laughing, seeing light bulbs come on over peoples' heads (and mine), hanging out with my kid, staring at trees and birds in flight, and about a million other things.
 I love living.